dendie-sanjaya/ai-semantic-scout/readme.md

 # AI Semantic Scout

 AI Semantic Scout is an intelligent file search program that uses artificial intelligence to find documents based on their semantic meaning, not just keywords.
-This modular architecture is designed for efficient data processing and accurate search results.
+It provides the **file name** and **page number** of the search results.

 ## Table of Contents